i2p/i2p.www/i2p2www/spec/plugin.rst

         jars in $PLUGIN/lib/ or $I2P/lib for the webapp classpath, with ``webapps.warname.classpath=$PLUGIN/lib/foo.jar,$I2P/lib/bar.jar``

-        NOTE: Currently, the classpath line is only loaded if the warname is the same as the plugin name.
+        NOTE: Prior to release 1.7.0 (API 0.9.53), the classpath line was only loaded if the warname was the same as the plugin name.
+        As of API 0.9.53, classpath setting will work for any warname.

         NOTE: Prior to router version 0.7.12-9, the router looked for ``plugin.warname.startOnLoad`` instead of